 InflaRx develops highly specific monoclonal antibodies targeting activation products of the complement system.
-InflaRx has made breakthrough discoveries in the area of anti-C5a antibody generation, resulting in a new class of antibodies with exceptional blocking activities and high selectivity.
-The InflaRx anti-C5a technology forms the basis for a pipeline of new antibodies to address a broad variety of inflammatory diseases.
+InflaRx has made breakthrough discoveries in the area of anti-C5a antibody generation, resulting in a new class of antibodies with both exceptional blocking activities and high selectivity.
+This anti-C5a technology forms the backbone for a pipeline of new antibodies to address a broad variety of indications in inflammatory diseases as well as oncology.

 Anti C5a Technology